One of the most important tools for any respectable trader or evolved investor who wants to trade forex is definitely a forex demo account.

 You will learn quickly and safely:

-- How to connect a Professional Investor;
+- How to interact with an eToro Professional Investor;

 - How to activate the Copy Trading function to automatically replicate the operations of one or more investors;